kushankr/Recommendation-Engine/README.md

 DataSet was sourced from https://www.kaggle.com/c/yelp-recsys-2013.
 The JSON used from the dataset is "yelp_training_set_review.json".
 Please download it for the code to run.
-This can be considered a representative of the larger Yelp academic dataste.
+This can be considered a representative of the larger Yelp academic dataset.

 SI650_project_v6.py can be run to get RMSE value for Pearson correlation coefficient.